-The OSEMs are implemented only into the intermediate mass stage in the type-Bp SAS.
-The gaps between the LED and the PD is also widen by 10 mm compared with the OSEMs of the iKAGRA-PR3 SAS.
-The gap of the wide cavity OSEM is 15.1 mm.
+The OSEMs are used only in the intermediate mass stage in the Type-Bp SAS.
+The gaps between the LED and the PD have been widened by 10 mm compared with the OSEMs of the iKAGRA-PR3 SAS.
+The gap of the wide-cavity OSEM is 15.1 mm.
 The difference of the gap compared with the original OSEM is illustrated in figure 6.6.
-This is aimed at reducing the risk to damage the optics.
+The increase is aimed at reducing the risk of damage to the optics.
 The linear range of the sensor in longitudinal direction is about \pm 0.5 mm.
-It was confirmed that the sensor linear range was able to be set as same as that of original OSEM if the output voltage was changeable, according to a prototype measurement.
-In the wide cavity OSEM system, the flags do not touch to the body of the wide cavity OSEMs unless the intermediate mass turns about ± 20 mrad in pitch and yaw direction comparing to its recoil mass.
-It was also confirmed that the couplings from other DoFs into longitudinal sensing is negligible around the optimal position in a previous measurement [49].
+It was confirmed by a prototype measurement that the sensor linear range was able to be set to be the same as that of the original OSEM if the output voltage was changeable.
+In the wide cavity OSEM system, the flags do not touch the body of the wide cavity OSEMs unless the intermediate mass turns about \pm 20 mrad in the pitch or yaw direction relative to its recoil mass.
+It was also confirmed by a previous measurement that the couplings from other DoFs into longitudinal sensing are negligible around the optimal position [49].
 The positions of the IM-OSEM units are shown in figure 6.7.
-Figure 6.10 shows the conceptual control loops by the BF-LVDTs and IM-OSEMs.
+Figure 6.10 shows the control loops incorporating the BF-LVDTs and IM-OSEMs.

-Figure 6.4: Overview of BF-LVDT system.
+Figure 6.4: Overview of the BF-LVDT system.
 Left picture shows the setup of the prototype measurement of the BF-LVDT unit.
-Right figure illustrates the schematic view of the system.
-The BF and the BR denote the bottom GAS filter and the Bottom GAS filter recoil mass respectively.
+Right figure is the schematic view of the system.
+BF and BR denote the bottom GAS filter and the Bottom GAS filter recoil mass respectively.